Skip to contents

 #> Calculate time series: yes, e.g. occ_turnover_ts(my_data_cube)

-#> Additional map function arguments: none
+#> Additional map function arguments: cutoff_length, data_type, assume_freq

-#> Additional time series function arguments: none
+#> Additional time series function arguments: cutoff_length, data_type, assume_freq, gridded_average

 Core Arguments for Wrapper Functions